What To Do if Your Baby Poops While Sleeping

 For newborn babies who eat around the clock, it’s nearly impossible to prevent night pooping – they don’t even realize the difference between day and night yet!

-However, if your older baby pooped in sleep, there are ways to help them develop healthy sleep habits, which includes a consistent sleeping and eating schedule which leads to more pooping during awake hours – and less during sleep.
+For older babies, healthy sleep habits and a consistent sleeping and eating schedule can help them poop more during awake hour – and less during sleep.

-• Create a relaxing bedtime routine.
-Helping your baby wind down before bed is an easy way to help them recognize it’s time for sleep – and not for poop.
+• Create a relaxing bedtime routine: Helping your baby wind down before bed is an easy way to get them understand when it’s time for sleep – not for poop.

-• Track their sleep.
-As your baby gets older and you start to get a sense of when they typically sleep and wake, it gets easier to predict when they may poop.
-When you track your baby’s sleeps and wake ups in the Smart Sleep Coach app, the app will create a schedule for you to predict their future sleeps and wakes to align with their natural sleep rhythms.
+• Track their sleep: As your baby gets older and you start to get a sense of when they typically sleep and wake, it gets easier to predict when they may poop.
+When you track your baby’s sleeps, wake ups, and diaper changes in the Smart Sleep Coach app, the app will create a schedule for you to predict their future sleeps and wakes to align with their natural sleep rhythms.
 By encourage the age-appropriate wake windows, your baby will naturally start feeding and pooping during their awake times.

-• Keep a food log.
-If your babypooped in sleep, start a food log.
-If they’re starting to eat solids or if you’re breastfeeding and taking a new medication, keep an eye on if that may affect your baby’s poop.
-Keep in mind, poop comes in many different colors, mostly shades of yellow, green, or brown.
+• Keep a food log: If your baby pooped in sleep after stopping, try a food log.
+Especially if they’re being introduced to solids, breastfeeding, or beginning a new medication, it is helpful to see if something affects their bowel movements.
+(Keep in mind, poop comes in many different colors, mostly shades of yellow, green, or brown.
 Newborn baby’s poop also can be black early on.
-If you notice your baby’s poop is red, contact your pediatrician immediately – it could be a sign of blood.
+If you notice your baby’s poop is red, contact your healthcare provider immediately – it could be a sign of blood in stool.)

 Final Thoughts

-Remember that your baby or toddler’s feed and wake cycles will change as they age.
-This will affect whether they poop while sleeping!
-Reinforcing healthy sleep habits such as a consistent sleep schedule and bedtime routine will help their bodies get used to pooping during awake time and sleeping during sleep.
+As your baby's feed and wake cycles change as they age, when they poop will naturally shift as well.
+Continue reinforcing healthy sleep habits such as a consistent sleep schedule and bedtime routine, and offering plenty of activity and stimulation during the day, to help their bodies get used to a regular bathroom schedule – and sleeping soundly.

 Curious if the Smart Sleep Coach App is Right for You?